Muhammad ibn al-Qasim: Aftermath

 After Muhammad ibn al-Qasim's departure, the next appointed Arab governor died on arrival.
 Dahir's son recaptured Brahmanabad and c.
 720, he was granted pardon and included in the administration in return for converting to Islam.
 Soon, however, he recanted and split off when the Umayyads were embroiled in a succession crisis.
 Later, Junayd ibn Abd al-Rahman al-Murri killed Jaisiah and recaptured the territory before his successors once again struggled to hold and keep it.
-During the Abbasid period, c.
-870, the local emirs shook off all allegiance to the caliphs and by the 10th century the region was split into two weak states, Mansurah on the lower Indus and Multan on the upper Indus, which were soon captured by Ismailis who set up an independent Fatimid state.
-These successor states did not achieve much and shrank in size.
-The Arab conquest remained checked in what is now the south of Pakistan for three centuries by powerful Hindu monarchs to the north and east until the arrival of Mahmud of Ghazni.